 Measure the scheme’s predictive validity via its association with children’s receptive (comprehension) and expressive (production) language skills six months later.

-Compare the strength of with those obtained using two simple indices of parental language, total words and total different words.
+Compare the strength of the findings from the complex scheme with those obtained using two simple indices of parental language, total words and total different words.

 It was hypothesised that the complex scheme would evidence good reliability and stability over time, in addition to good construct and predictive validity.
-However, based on previous evidence it was expected that total words and total different words would also evidence stability over time, strong associations with socioeconomic disadvantage and child language outcomes in the short term (Hart & Risley, 1995; Goldin-Meadow et al., 2014; Huttenlocher et al., 2010; Vigil Hodges 2005).
+However, based on previous evidence it was expected that total words and total different words would also evidence stability over time, strong associations with socioeconomic disadvantage and child language outcomes in the short term (Hart & Risley, 1995; Goldin-Meadow et al., 2014; Huttenlocher et al., 2010; Vigil, Hodges & Klee, 2005).

 Method